Skip Navigation

 • Other

 NCS partners with independent service providers (SLP, OT, PT, Medical) for nonacademic support.
-Support services are arranged through school administrators on an individual basis.
+Support services are arranged by school administrators on an individual basis.

 Student’s Responsibilities with LIFE Services are:

-• Actively engage in the learning process with concerted efforts to be an active, independent, responsible learner.
+• Actively engage in the learning process through concerted efforts to become an active, independent, and responsible learner.

 • Develop skills to advocate for needs and services to be met for oneself